Palestine, Texas: Charter schools

 University Academy, a charter school operated by the University of Texas at Tyler, began in 2012 with grades 3–6, expanding upward to grades 7–12 at the rate of one grade per year.
 In March 2018, the school had 188 students enrolled, and planned to grow to 600 students.
 On March 19, 2018, the university announced it would be upgrading the University Academy school building at a cost of $650,000.

-A small portion of remote area of the city is also within the Elkhart ISD.
+A small portion of remote area of the city is also within the Elkhart Independent School District.

 Colleges and universities

 Trinity Valley Community College operates TVCC-Palestine just north of the city limits at the intersection of US 287 and State Highway 19.
 In addition to offering academic transfer courses, the Palestine campus offers vocational-technical programs in vocational nursing, cosmetology, mid-management, computer science, criminal justice, business and office technology, fire science, legal assistant, emergency medical technician, and paramedic programs, and also trains correctional officers for the Texas Department of Criminal Justice.
 Continuing education and adult education courses are also offered.

 The University of Texas at Tyler also operates a campus in the city.
 A new, $9.6 million, 50 acre campus opened in 2010, fall semester.
 The UT-Tyler Palestine Campus currently offers courses in nursing.